Scientific: Dyckia species

 Temperature: Tolerant of heat, generally freeze intolerant though some species can tolerate low temperatures down to 15oF.

 Light: Partial sun in Phoenix with eastern morning sun best.
 Avoid any western exposures with reflected light.

 Soil: Use a very porous, coarse well-drained substrate containing small coarse gravel and pumice if growing in a container, otherwise if in soil heavily amend with pumice and sand.
 Avoid organic matter soil and/or substrate amendments.

 Watering: Water infrequently allowing substrate or soil to dry inbetween waterings.

 Pruning: None except to remove spent flower stalks in mid-summer.

 Propagation: Division of offsets in a clump.

-Disease and pests: Root rot if soil or substrate is not well drained and allowed to dry inbetween waterings.
+Disease and Pests: Root rot if soil or substrate is not well drained and allowed to dry between waterings.